 This connects to the speaker installed in the system chassis.

-KEYLOCK - Keylock and Power LED Connector
+KEYLOCK - Keylock Connector

-This is used to connect to the keyboard lock of the system chassis.
+This is used to connect to the keyboard lock (located on the front panel of the system chassis) for locking the keyboard.
 Use pins 24 to 26 to connect to the Power LED.